Emotions are inextricably tied to our survival and wellbeing.

 Think about the things your audience wants to avoid: pain, discomfort, inconvenience.
 Even more specific things like bankruptcy or having to put in extra hours.

-Fear inspires us to look for warning signs and be proactive about our problems in order to avoid negative consequences.
+Fear inspires us to look for warning signs and be proactive about our problems to avoid negative consequences.

 No one wants to feel left out or left behind.